-Term Definition Relevant Airspace Areas and airspace within the no-fly zone of an aerodrome or helicopter landing site, as defined in the Part 101 MOS.
+Term Definition Relevant Airspace Areas and airspace within the no-fly zone of an aerodrome or helicopter landing site, as defined in MOS Part 101.
 In general terms, for an aerodrome these areas include: areas and airspace within 3 NM of the movement area of the aerodrome, where the movement area includes areas used for the surface movement of conventionally piloted aircraft, manoeuvring areas and aprons the approach and departure paths of the aerodrome.
 For a helicopter landing site, this is the area inside a cylinder with a 1.5 NM diameter and 400 ft height centred on the helicopter landing site.
-Relevant Event Occurs when a conventionally piloted aircraft is within relevant airspace, including when an aircraft is landing, taking off, or manoeuvring on the movement area, of the aerodrome or helicopter landing site.
-Remote Australian Airspace Airspace defined by CASA as being located in areas that have very low population density and negligible air activity so that these areas can be considered suitable for consideration for RPA BVLOS operations utilising mitigations agreed with CASA.
-Remote Pilot in Command (RPIC) The RPIC is responsible for the flight and all actions conducted by the operating crew in support of the flight.
-For BVLOS operations, the RPIC will hold an IREX or CASA approved BVLOS examination pass.
+Relevant Event occurs when a conventionally piloted aircraft is within relevant airspace, including when an aircraft is landing, taking off, or manoeuvring on the movement area, of the aerodrome or helicopter landing site.
+Remote Australian Airspace Airspace defined by CASA as being located in areas which have very low population density and negligible air activity so that these areas can be considered suitable for consideration for RPA BVLOS operations utilising mitigations agreed with CASA.
+Remote Pilot in Command (RPIC) is responsible for the flight and all actions conducted by the operating crew in support of the flight.
+For BVLOS operations, the RPIC must hold an IREX or CASA approved BVLOS examination pass.
 Under Exemption CASA EX46/21, the RPIC does not have to be the RP controlling the RPA.
 Shielded Operations An operation of an RPA within a specified distance, typically 120 metres from, and below the top of, a natural or man-made object.
-Sparsely Populated Area For this scenario, an area with: • average population density of < 10 persons / km2, and • no towns or settlements of > 100 dwellings.
-Viewshed Analysis A line-of-sight analysis for mapping the visibility of a place or area from a selected location.
-Visual Line of Sight (VLOS) An RPA is being operated within the visual line of sight of the person operating the aircraft if the person can continually see, orient, and navigate the aircraft to meet the person's separation and collision avoidance responsibilities, with or without corrective lenses, but without the use of binoculars, a telescope or other similar device.
+Sparsely Populated Area For this scenario, an area with: average population density of < 10 persons / km2, and no towns or settlements of > 100 dwellings.
+Visual Line of Sight (VLOS) An RPA is being operated within the visual line of sight of the person operating the aircraft if the person can continually see, orient and navigate the aircraft to meet the person's separation and collision avoidance responsibilities, with or without corrective lenses, but without the use of binoculars, a telescope or other similar device.